k-gerner/Game-Pigeon-Solvers/connect4/README.md

 columns to play their piece, which is placed in the column and lands at the lowest open slot.
 ### How to use
-First, download the `connect4_client.py` and `connect4_strategy.py` files and place them both in the same directory.
+First, download this project.
 If you would like to challenge my AI with your own, see the [Dueling AIs Mode](#dueling-ais-mode) section.
 If you would like to challenge the AI yourself, you can invoke the tool by running
 ```
-> python3 connect4_client.py
+> python3 ai_runner --game=connect4
 ```
 Once you do this, you will be asked which color you want to be, RED (`o`) or YELLOW (`@`).
 Whoever is YELLOW will go first.
 Each empty